tariq-c-dev/Pip-GUI/README.md

 # Pip-GUI
 Pip GUI is a GUI to interact with pip

-Are you someone new to Python?
-Or anyone who really just does not want to use terminal install modules?
+Would you rather not use terminal install modules?
+Pip GUI may assist you.
-The solution is only a few clicks away, with Pip GUI.

 # How to use source code:
 1. Download the code for your system (Windows or Mac/Linux)